-Whether you have been recently diagnosed with an acoustic neuroma or have been in a “watch and wait” phase for a while, it’s good to have an understanding of the treatment options available to you.
-By gaining a deeper knowledge of your condition and treatment, you will be able to carry on more informed conversations with your doctor.
+Whether you have been recently diagnosed with an acoustic neuroma or have been in a “watch and wait” phase for a while, it’s good to have an understanding of the acoustic neuroma treatment options available to you.
+A deeper knowledge of your condition and treatment will empower you to have more informed conversations with your doctor.
 Having conversations like that means you’ll be playing a more active role in your care throughout the process.
 That’s true whether you and your doctor decide to go with a more traditional approach or an alternative acoustic neuroma treatment option.

-The following information will provide background knowledge about acoustic neuromas to form a basis for the discussion of treatment options.
-Both traditional and alternative treatments for acoustic neuroma will be highlighted to ensure you have an idea of some of the different approaches that are available.
+The following information will provide acoustic neuroma background knowledge for forming a basis for discussing treatment options.
+We’ll highlight both the traditional acoustic neuroma treatment and alternatives to ensure you have an idea of some of the different available approaches.

 About Acoustic Neuroma

 The first step in understanding your treatment options is to learn more about your condition.
 An acoustic neuroma is a benign brain tumor that develops from the vestibulocochlear nerve, the cranial nerve responsible for hearing and balance.
-This is why some of your symptoms may be related to hearing disturbances and/or vertigo.
+That’s why some of your acoustic neuroma symptoms may be related to hearing disturbances and/or vertigo.

-Acoustic neuromas tend to be discovered in people between 30 and 60 years old.
-This is because these tumors grow slowly and tend to go unnoticed until that point.
-They typically only occur on one side of the body, except for patients with a rare genetic disorder called neurofibromatosis type 2.
+Doctors usually discover acoustic neuromas in people between 30 and 60 years old because the tumors grow slowly and typically go unnoticed until then.
+They tend to only occur on one side of the body, except for patients with a rare genetic disorder called neurofibromatosis type 2.

-It’s important to point out that a benign tumor still has the potential to cause negative health effects.
+It’s important to point out that a benign tumor can still cause adverse health effects.
 Because it is benign, an acoustic neuroma will not spread to other sites of the body.
 However, if it grows large enough, it may press on nearby structures, producing symptoms and requiring treatment.
 Based on your individual health factors and the characteristics of your particular tumor, your doctor will recommend the treatment approach that is most appropriate for you.

-The traditional treatment for acoustic neuroma is surgical removal of as much of the tumor as possible, called resection.
-Surgery takes place in a hospital, and you will be asleep during the procedure to ensure you are as comfortable as possible.
+The traditional acoustic neuroma treatment is the surgical removal of as much of the tumor as possible, called resection.
+Acoustic neuroma surgery takes place in a hospital, and you will be asleep during the procedure to ensure you are as comfortable as possible.
 Following the procedure, you can expect to spend about a week recovering in the hospital before being discharged to return home.

-Generally speaking, your doctor may recommend surgery if your acoustic neuroma is especially large or if you are young.
+Generally speaking, your doctor may recommend acoustic neuroma surgery if your tumor is especially large or if you are young.
 Because surgery carries certain risks, some patients may not be candidates for this approach.
-However, there are new, alternative treatments for acoustic neuroma besides traditional surgery that are worth learning about.
+However, new, alternative acoustic neuroma treatments are worth learning about.

-The first alternative treatment for acoustic neuroma is to take a “watch and wait” approach.
-If your tumor is very small and not causing any adverse effects, your doctor may recommend a follow-up schedule of visits and imaging to see if your tumor grows any before initiating treatment.
+The first alternative acoustic neuroma treatment is to take a “watch and wait” approach.
+If your tumor is tiny and not causing any adverse effects, your doctor may recommend a follow-up schedule of visits and imaging to see if your tumor grows any before initiating treatment.

-Unlike surgery, Gamma Knife radiosurgery takes place in an outpatient setting, which means you do not have to stay overnight in the hospital.
-The procedure is noninvasive, which means there are no scalpels or incisions, and most patients are able to resume all normal activities within a couple of days.
+Unlike surgery, Gamma Knife radiosurgery occurs in an outpatient setting, which means you do not have to stay overnight in the hospital.
+The procedure is non-invasive, which means there are no scalpels or incisions, and most patients can resume all normal activities within a couple of days.
 The actual treatment time is about 15-60 minutes, and some patients only need to be treated for a single session.

-As an alternative treatment for acoustic neuroma, Gamma Knife radiosurgery is a fantastic treatment option for small tumors or in patients who cannot tolerate surgery due to complicating health factors.
-Gamma Knife can also be used in a combination approach, following surgical resection of a large tumor to ensure that all of the tumor cells have been eradicated.
+As an alternative acoustic neuroma treatment, Gamma Knife radiosurgery is a fantastic option for small tumors or patients who cannot tolerate surgery due to complicating health factors.
+Gamma Knife can also be used in a combination approach, following surgical resection of a large tumor to ensure that all tumor cells were eradicated.

-Now that you have a more in-depth understanding of your acoustic neuroma and the treatment options available to you, be sure to discuss any remaining questions you may have with your personal doctor.
-He or she will be able to best explain any treatment recommendations and why you may be a candidate for a particular procedure and not another.
+Now that you have a more in-depth understanding of your acoustic neuroma and the treatment options available to you, you should discuss any remaining questions you have with your personal doctor.
+They will explain their treatment recommendations and why you may be a candidate for a particular procedure and not another.

 If your doctor has not discussed Gamma Knife radiosurgery with you as a treatment option and you would like more information, be sure to bring it up at your next appointment.
 You may find it helpful to write down questions ahead of time, and you can carry forward the information you have learned today into that conversation.